JoshWComeau

 A lovely portfolio website, well-crafted and nicely designed

 I got three developer submissions that were identical to this.
-I don't mean that they were heavily inspired, I mean that they forked the repo, swapped out the name and projects, and called it done.
+I don't mean that they were heavily inspired, I mean that they forked the repo, swapped out the name and projects, and called it doneTo be accurate: one of the devs recreated it from scratch, but it looked absolutely identical..

 The repo(opens in new tab) has an MIT license, so these portfolio copycats weren't violating any rules or laws or anything… But it makes me sad to see someone else try to take credit for the amazing work Brittany did (even if you add attribution on Github or in the site's footer or something, most folks will never see that).